Suselkowy/ManageClients/README.md

 # ManageClients
-To launch project just dowload files and open index.html
+To launch project just dowload files and open index.html or open link provided on the right.